-Clothing includes trek pants, full sleeves T-shirts, Fleece T-shirts & jacket, thermals full set, wind & waterproof jacket & pant, sun & woolen caps, waterproof & woolen gloves, cotton & woolen socks, neck-gaiter, and cotton & woolen socks.
-Toiletries include sunscreen, intense moisturizer & lip balm, toilet paper & wipes, hand sanitizer, antibacterial powder, toothbrush & toothpaste and quick dry towel.
+Clothing includes trek pants, full sleeves T-shirts, Fleece T-shirts & jackets, thermals full set, wind & waterproof jacket & pant, sun & woolen caps, waterproof & woolen gloves, cotton & woolen socks, neck-gaiter, and cotton & woolen socks.
+Toiletries include sunscreen, intense moisturizer & lip balm, toilet paper & wipes, hand sanitizer, antibacterial powder, toothbrush & toothpaste, and quick-dry towel.

 The Itinerary: It’s a 5-6 days’ trek.
 Day-1 Reach Manali and travel to Jobra to start the trek.
 Hike to Chika.
 The day-2 destination is Balu ka Gera.
 Day-3 is Shea Goru via Hampta Pass.
 Day-4 target is Chhatru as the base camp and drives to & from Chandrataal (if weather & paths allow).
 Day-5 reach back Manali.

 Reaching Manali: Railways, road, air, Manali is connected well on the transport network.
 The nearest railway station is 50Kms away, at Jogindar Nagar.
 Bhuntar Airport is 52 Km from Manali.
 Taxis are readily available.
 Road route claims 12-14 hours.